 Other Things to Do On Your 1 Day in Dublin

-Have extra time on your one day in Dublin itinerary, or planning to spend more time in Dublin?
+Have extra time on your itinerary, or planning to spend more time in Dublin?
 Here are some ideas for other things to do and see – these are all things that I considered doing, but didn’t have time for:

 The Guinness Storehouse

 One of the most iconic experiences in Dublin.
-Guinness and Ireland are pretty much synonymous, so it’s no wonder that the Guinness Storehouse is one of the most popular tourist attractions in Dublin – I had really wanted to make a stop, but it was a little bit further away from the rest of the stops on this one day in Dublin itinerary.
+Guinness and Ireland are pretty much synonymous, so it’s no wonder that the Guinness Storehouse is one of the most popular tourist attractions in Dublin.
+I really wanted to make a stop, but it was a little bit further away from the rest of the stops on this itinerary and I couldn’t make it work.

 This is a self-guided tour, and will take you through seven stories of exhibits, shaped around a giant pint.
 You can also take a “Perfect Pint” class to bottle your own pint of Guinness to take home, and enjoy epic views of the city from the Gravity Bar on the top floor!

-The Guinness Storehouse is one of the most popular attractions so be prepared for crowds – to save time, especially if you’re trying to fit it into a one day in Dublin itinerary, I would book this skip-the-line pass here, which also comes with the Perfect Pint experience.
+The Guinness Storehouse is one of the most popular attractions so be prepared for crowds – to save time, especially if you’re trying to fit it in even when trying to see Dublin in one day, I would book this skip-the-line pass, which also comes with the Perfect Pint experience.

 The Jameson Distillery